-Before deciding to invest in our company or to maintain or increase your investment, you should carefully consider the risks described below, in addition to the other information contained in this Prospectus and in our other filings with the SEC, including our Annual Report on Form 10-K/A for the year ended March 31, 2001, as well as our subsequent reports on Forms 10-Q and 8-K.
+Before deciding to invest in our company or to maintain or increase your investment, you should carefully consider the risks described below, in addition to the other information contained in this prospectus and in our other filings with the SEC, including our Annual Report on Form 10-K for the year ended March 31, 2002, as well as our subsequent report on Form 10-Q.

-WE HAVE EXPERIENCED SUBSTANTIAL LOSSES AND EXPECT FUTURE LOSSES.
-We experienced net losses of \$22.9 million for the six months ended September 30, 2001, \$49.8 million for the year ended March 31, 2001, and \$38.7 million for the year ended March 31, 2000.
-In January 2001, we announced the reorganization of our business in order to reduce our operating expenses and negative cash flow, which included the downsizing of our operations in Gyyr and Broadcast, and a 25% reduction in our total work force.
-In the second fiscal quarter of 2001, we experienced further downsizing in connection with our sale of the Gyyr CCTV Products division and the discontinuation of the business of our Mariner Networks subsidiary.
+We Have Experienced Substantial Losses and Expect Future Losses.
+We experienced operating losses of \$0.3 million in the three months ended June 30, 2002, \$10.8 million in the year ended March 31, 2002, \$37.9 million in the year ended March 31, 2001 and \$32.9 million in the year ended March 31, 2000.
+In the quarter ended September 30, 2001, we downsized our business in connection with our sale of the Gyyr CCTV products line, the discontinuation of the business of our Mariner Networks subsidiary and the reorganization of our European operations.
 We cannot assure you that our efforts to downsize our operations will improve our financial performance, or that we will be able to achieve profitability on a quarterly or annual basis in the future.
 Most of our expenses are fixed in advance, and we generally are unable to reduce our expenses significantly in the short-term to compensate for any unexpected delay or decrease in anticipated revenues.
 As a result, we may continue to experience losses, which would make it difficult to fund our operations and achieve our business plan, and could cause the market price of our common stock to decline.

-WE WILL NEED TO RAISE ADDITIONAL CAPITAL IN THE FUTURE AND MAY NOT BE ABLE TO SECURE ADEQUATE FUNDS ON TERMS ACCEPTABLE TO US, OR AT ALL.
-We have generated significant net losses in recent periods, and have experienced negative cash flows from operations in the amount of \$11.6 million for the six months ended September 30, 2001, and \$20.1 million for the year ended March 31, 2001.
-We may need to raise additional capital in the future.
-Our \$16.0 million promissory note with Castle Creek Technology Partners LLC is due and payable in May 2002 and is secured by our real property in Anaheim, California that comprises our principal facilities.
-Our Iteris subsidiary also currently maintains a \$5.0million line of credit which expires in August 2004.
-Substantially all of the assets of Iteris have been pledged to the lender to secure the outstanding indebtedness under this facility (\$0.6 million was outstanding at October 31, 2001).
-Even though we retired our bank line of credit in this quarter, we also incurred cash obligations in the amount of \$3.0 million payable over the next 12 months related to our discontinuation of Mariner Networks and the reorganization of our European operations.
-We may need to sell or refinance our real property or raise additional capital in the near future, either through bank borrowings, other debt or equity financings, or the divestiture of business units or select assets.
+We Will Need to Raise Additional Capital in the Future and May Not Be Able to Secure Adequate Funds on Terms Acceptable to Us, or at All.
+We have generated significant net losses in recent periods, and have experienced negative cash flows from operations of \$1.1 million in the three months ended June 30, 2002, \$18.2 million in the year ended March 31, 2002 and \$20.1 million in the year ended March 31, 2001.
+Although we completed the sale of our Anaheim, California property in May 2002, the majority of the proceeds of such sale were used to repay outstanding short-term indebtedness.
+We anticipate that we will need to raise additional capital in the future.
+Our Iteris subsidiary currently maintains a line of credit with a maximum availability of \$5.0 million, which expires in August 2004.
+Substantially all of the assets of Iteris have been pledged to the lender to secure the outstanding indebtedness under this facility (although there were no amounts outstanding under the line of credit at September 3, 2002).
+We also incurred cash obligations in the amount of \$3.0 million payable over the next seven months related to the discontinuation of Mariner Networks and the reorganization of our European operations.
+We plan to raise additional capital in the near future, either through bank borrowings, other debt or equity financings, or the divestiture of business units or select assets.
 We cannot assure you that any additional capital will be available on a timely basis, on acceptable terms, or at all.
 These conditions, together with our recurring losses and cash requirements, raise substantial doubt about our ability to continue as a going concern.